An interactive beatboard for writers — organize scenes, track characters, and see your story at a glance.

 Click Export on a project card to download it as a .json file — a complete backup of all scenes, library items, and settings.
 Use Import JSON on the project manager toolbar to restore a backup or bring in a project from another device.

-While inside a project, click the ◂ Projects button in the top-left of the header to return to the project manager.
+While inside a project, click the Projects button in the top-right of the header to return to the project manager.
 Your work is saved automatically before you leave.

-Once inside a project, the screen is divided into three panels — each collapsible and resizable — and a scene board.
+Once inside a project, a menu bar at the top provides quick access to File, Edit, Create, View, and Help options.
+Below that, the screen is divided into three panels — each collapsible and resizable — and a scene board.

-Your story's building blocks — Characters, Locations, Themes, and Misc Items.
+Your story's building blocks — Characters, Locations, Themes, and Misc Items, plus a read-only POV section.
 Click any item to highlight the scenes that contain it.

 Organize your scenes into named groups such as Acts, Chapters, or Sequences.
 Unassigned scenes appear at the left of the board.